opencog/atomspace-dht/README.md

 ### Design Notes
 * Every Atom gets a unique hash.
 This is called the GUID.
-  Every GUID is published, because, givin only a GUID, there needs to be a way of finding out what the Atom is.
+  Every GUID is published, because, given only a GUID, there needs to be a way of finding out what the Atom is.
-  This is needed for IncmingSet fetch, for example.
+  This is needed for IncomingSet fetch, for example.
 * Every (Atom, AtomSpace-name) pair gets a unique hash.
   The current values on that atom, as well as it's incoming set are stored under that hash.